 - Serve as a liaison between the Agency, the community and other social service

-- Performs extra duties as requested by Executive Director or Casework Supervisor.
+- Perform extra duties as requested by Executive Director or supervisor.